Tower block: United States

 In the United States, tower blocks are commonly referred to as "midrise" or "highrise apartment buildings", depending on their height, while buildings that house fewer flats (apartments), or are not as tall as the tower blocks, are called "lowrise apartment buildings".
-Specifically, "midrise" buildings are as tall as the streets are wide, allowing 5 hours of sunlight on the street.
+Specifically, "midrise" buildings are as tall as the streets are wide, allowing five hours of sunlight on the street.

 Some of the first residential towers were the Castle Village towers in Manhattan, New York City, completed in 1939.
 Their cross-shaped design was copied in towers in Parkchester and Stuyvesant Town residential developments.

-The government's experiments in the 1960s and 70s to use high-rise apartments as a means of providing the housing solution for the poor broadly resulted in failure.
+The government's experiments in the 1960s and 1970s to use high-rise apartments as a means of providing the housing solution for the poor broadly resulted in failure.
 Made in the tower in the park style, all but a few high-rise housing projects in the nation's largest cities, such as Cabrini–Green and Robert Taylor Homes in Chicago, Penn South in Manhattan, and the Desire Projects in New Orleans, fell victim to the "ghettofication" and are now being torn down, renovated, or replaced.
 Another example is the former Pruitt–Igoe complex in St. Louis, torn down in the 1970s.

-In contrast to their public housing cousins, commercially developed high-rise apartment buildings continue to flourish in cities around the country largely due to high land prices and the housing boom of the 2000s.
+In contrast to their public housing counterparts, commercially developed high-rise apartment buildings continue to flourish in cities around the country largely due to high land prices and the housing boom of the 2000s.
 The Upper East Side in New York City, featuring high-rise apartments, is the wealthiest urban neighborhood in the United States.

 Currently, the tallest residential building in the world is Central Park Tower located in Midtown Manhattan, having a height of 1,550 ft with the highest occupied floor at 1,417 ft.